-The same guidelines apply to categorising ‘odd-numbered’ properties (swap the word ‘even’ for the word ‘odd’).
+The same guidelines apply to categorise ‘odd-numbered’ properties (swap the word ‘even’ for the word ‘odd’).

 The council has reduced its use of water on parks, gardens and playing fields considerably.

-A water use monitoring system has been implemented requiring monthly water-use reports to be submitted to council for each facility being watered.
+A water-use monitoring system has been implemented requiring monthly water-use reports to be submitted to the council for each facility being watered.

 The Emerald Botanic Gardens is a public park of regional significance.